 Ruthless Lt.
 Lee Marvin

 As for the other side, Major Randy’s second-in-command is Lee Marvin, in his first Western with Scott, and excellent he is too as the equally murderous Reb lieutenant (a role he would reprise two years later in Fox's The Raid).
-Among the ex-Confederate men are Faylen: Frank was not only cabdriver Ernie in It’s a Wonderful Life; he was also in a good number of Westerns, such as Gunfight at the OK Corral, The Lusty Men (also in '52) and Blood on the Moon.
+Among the ex-Confederate men are Faylen: Frank was not only cabdriver Ernie in It’s a Wonderful Life; he was also in a good number of Westerns, such as Gunfight at the OK Corral, The Lusty Men (also in '52) and Blood on the Moon, not to mention his derringer-toting tinhorn gambler in The Lone Gun.
 And as a callow youth who has never (until now) shot anyone in the war is Claude Jarman Jr. Jarman was a former child star who had, in my view, been stunningly good in Rio Grande in 1950 as John Wayne’s son – an actor of real talent.
 He does a good job playing a terrified boy who becomes a man.